dab414/zettel/20221007113848-mental_models_cyber_security_philosophy.md

 adapted / extended to increase the chance that a user will recognize and respond to threats / vulnerabilities (all comes from Volkamer & Renaud, 2013).

+It's easier to align risk communication messages to a user's existing mental model (even if that model is wrong), then to try to correct the mental model.
+[6]

 **References**

 1. Schechter, S.E., Dhamija, R., Ozment, A., Fischer, I.: The emperor’s new